Minecraft-GBT/docs/en/intro/index.md

 # Feedback

-If you encounter icon errors, Chinese/English mistakes, or serious errors that cause unusability, please reply in the [MTRBBS](//www.mtrbbs.top/thread-6274-1-1.html)  introduction post or send an email to [gbt@gteh.top](mailto:gbt@gteh.top), and I will try my best to solve it.
+If you encounter icon errors, Chinese/English mistakes, or serious errors that cause unusability, please send an email to [gbt@gteh.top](mailto:gbt@gteh.top) or comment, and I will try my best to solve it.